Prevailing Wage and Davis-Bacon Compliance in Utah

 How are fringe benefits handled under the Davis-Bacon Act in Utah?

-Contractors must either provide fringe benefits or pay their equivalent value in cash.
-If fringe benefits are not provided, the total hourly wage must be paid directly to the worker.
+Contractors must provide bona fide fringe benefits or pay the equivalent value as additional cash wages on top of the basic hourly rate.
+Total compensation must equal at least the basic rate plus the fringe rate listed on the applicable SAM.gov wage determination.
+If fringe benefits are not provided, the full total hourly rate must be paid as cash directly to the worker.